 4. Consequences of Unacceptable Behavior

-Unacceptable behavior from any Do Space member, including community partners, will not be tolerated.
+Unacceptable behavior from any Do Space user, including community partners, will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 5. Reporting Guidelines